-Michael Green is an associate professor of history at UNLV and teaches classes for both the history department and the Honors College.
+Michael Green is a professor of history at UNLV and teaches classes for both the history department and the Honors College.
 His courses range throughout U.S. history, but his teaching and research particularly focus on Las Vegas and Nevada history, the Civil War era and Abraham Lincoln, and the U.S. Supreme Court.

 - Ph.D., Columbia University

 - M.A., University of Nevada, Las Vegas